optimisme/GNUstep-docker/README.md

 ## Install and run XQuartz to run X11 GUI apps on macOS

-If you are running macOS, you can install XQuartz to run X11 GUI apps on your Mac.
+If you are running docker on macOS, you can install XQuartz to run X11 GUI apps on your Mac.

 ```
 brew install --cask xquartz